Secure Autonomous Rover Under Simulated Electronic Warfare

 High-level architecture diagram

 The diagram shows the complete communication path of the system.
-The phone dashboard communicates securely with Unit B through the TLS-protected dashboard channel, while Unit B bridges commands and telemetry to Unit A over a lightweight embedded link.
-The rover validates received commands using sequence numbers and anti-replay logic, processes sensor data, controls the motors and feedback devices, and reports telemetry back to the dashboard.
+The browser dashboard communicates securely with the dashboard bridge/service, which passes commands into the station runtime.
+The station runtime is the single authority that sends lightweight embedded commands to the rover.
+The rover validates received commands using sequence numbers and replay protection, processes sensor data, controls the motors and feedback devices, and reports telemetry back through the station.

 Unit B can also inject software-only communication faults such as packet loss, delay, spoofing, and replay.
 These simulated conditions are used only to test the rover resilience logic and do not involve real RF jamming or unauthorized interference.